ggustin93/ootb/memory-bank/activeContext.md

 - Test Direct Anchor URLs: Manually enter URLs like `yourdomain.com/festival/#programme` into the address bar.
 Verify correct scrolling and header offset.
 - Test In-Page Menu Links: Click navigation items that link to sections on the current page.
 - Test Cross-Page Links with Anchors: If a link from Page A goes to `PageB/#section`, test this.
 - Verify Header Offset: Ensure the scrolled-to section is not hidden under the sticky header.
-Adjust the header selector or height calculation in `handleAnchorScroll` if needed.
+Adjust the header selector or height calculation in `handleAnchorScroll`
-- Regression Test Other JS Features: Confirm that the theme toggle, mobile menu, scroll animations, and social sharing still function correctly.

-This brief should provide the developer with a clear understanding of the issue and the planned solution.
-The most critical part is the careful integration into the existing `BasicScripts.astro` file.